bevyengine/bevy/release-content/release-notes/feathers.md

 pull_requests: [19730]
 ---

-As part of our commitment to enhance the developer experience for UI creation in Bevy, we are pleased to introduce "Feathers" - a comprehensive widget set that offers:
+To make it easier for Bevy engine developers and third-party tool creators to make comfortable, visually cohesive tooling, we're pleased to introduce "Feathers" - a comprehensive widget set that offers:

 - Standard widgets designed to match the look and feel of the planned Bevy Editor
 - Components that can be leveraged to build custom editors, inspectors, and utility interfaces